Denis Makarenko/Shutterstock.com

 Steve Carell / Brown’s Chicken

-In the late 1980s, a 27-year-old Steve Carell starred in a regional commercial for Brown’s Chicken restaurant chain in Chicago.
-Before The Office star made it big, he struggled to make ends meet, whether it be working in the supermarket produce section, selling wine over the phone, or carrying mail for the USPS in Massachusetts.
-Little did the funny man know his early interest in improv and theater would lead to such a prolific and versatile career, and he’d go on to win a Golden Globe Award.
+In the late 1980s, a 27-year-old Steve Carell starred in a regional commercial for the Brown’s Chicken restaurant chain in Chicago.
+Before The Office star made it big, he struggled to make ends meet, whether it be working in the supermarket produce section, selling wine over the phone or carrying mail for the USPS in Massachusetts.

 Jodie Foster / Coppertone